Learn to Interpret Atari Agents

 \subsection{Frostbite}

-In Frostbite, the player must build an igloo and enter it, before the temperature drops to zero.
-The mechanism for building is jumping on uncollected (white) floating ice blocks.
-The ice blocks, remaining degrees of temperature, and fish all provide rewards.
-Falling into water, temperature dropping to zero, and contacting the bear, clams, and birds all cost the player a life.
+In the game Frostbite, the player must control a character to build an igloo, and after building the igloo, to enter it.
+These must be done before the temperature drops to zero.
+The way to build the igloo is to jump on uncollected (white) floating ice blocks.
+Collecting ice blocks, having a lot of temperature left, and catching fish all provide rewards.
+Conversely, falling into water, temperature dropping to zero, and making contact with the bear, clams, or birds all cost the player a life.

-We discover that while the right gaze consistently locates the player, the left gaze takes on the role of a generic target detector specific to different strategies in this game.
-We identify three general types of targets detected by the left gaze, each of which defines a key strategy in the game.
-Next we interpret the rationale of the agent in each of these strategies using visualizations in Fig.~\ref{fig:frostbite}.
+Similarly, for this game, we find a division of responsibility between the two gazes.
+While the right gaze always follows the player's character, the left gaze takes on the role of a generic object detector, which detects the most important object to the sub-task that is performed during a specific period.
+In the following, we identify three types of such targets, each of which is key to achieving a sub-goal in the game, and we explain what the agent's strategy is in each situation, using visualizations shown in Figure~\ref{fig:frostbite}.